makeabilitylab/physcomp/sensors/photoresistors.md

 Graphs from [Sparkfun](https://cdn.sparkfun.com/datasheets/Sensors/LightImaging/SEN-09088.pdf) and [Adafruit](https://learn.adafruit.com/photocells/measuring-light).
 Both are in log-log scale.
 {: .fs-1 }

 Using a professional light meter, David Williams at [All About Circuits](https://www.allaboutcircuits.com/projects/design-a-luxmeter-using-a-light-dependent-resistor/) also conducted their own experiments of photoresistance *vs.* illumination and found the same log-log relationship.
 We've used this data to graph both a linear version (which is easier to understand) and log-log version with annotations.
+Same data, just the scales are different.

 ![All about Circuits resistance vs. illuminance graph](assets/images/Photoresistor_ResistanceVsIllumination_AllAboutCircuits.png)

-In short, a photoresistor is most sensitive to light differences at lower lux levels (darker environments).
+In short, a photoresistor is most sensitive to light differences at lower lux levels (*i.e.,* in darker environments).
 This sensitivity drops exponentially as lux decreases.
-For example, the resistance drops 65kΩ between $$lux=1$$ and $$lux=2$$ (~65kΩ per lux) and 54kΩ between $$lux=2$$ and $$lux=20$$ (~3kΩ per lux in this range).
+For example, photoresistance drops 65kΩ between $$lux=1$$ and $$lux=2$$ (~65kΩ per lux) and 54kΩ between $$lux=2$$ and $$lux=20$$ (~3kΩ per lux in this range).
 Between $$lux=900$$ and $$lux=~1300$$, however, the resistance only drops 140Ω (2.8Ω per lux).

 The Adafruit documentation emphasizes that each photocell will perform differently due to manufacturing and other variations and reaffirms that photocells should not be used to precisely measure light levels (and each photocell requires individual calibration).